hl7au/au-fhir-base/pages/_includes/author-related-person-intro.md

 **Extension: Author as a RelatedPerson**  *[[FMM Level 1](guidance.html)]*

-This extension applies to any resource allows recording an author who is a related person.
+This extension applies to any resource and allows recording an author who is a related person.

 #### Examples